Test-Flaky/TSE22/README.md

 We elaborate in the following the structure of each tabe.

-**Sheet Data**
+**Data**

-The "Data" tab contains the Issues data and is organized in columns.
+This tab contains the Issues data and is organized in columns.

 * ID: Unique identifier for each Issue.
 * Repository / Project: Name of the repository registered on GitHub for that Issue.